 We believe that the Lord Jesus Christ ascended into heaven and is now exalted at the right hand of God where, as our High Priest, He fulfills the ministry as Representative, Intercessor, and Advocate (Acts 1:9-10; Hebrews 7:25; Hebrews 9:24; Romans 8:34; 1 John 2:1–2).

-Salvation is the gift of God brought to man by grace and received by personal faith in the Lord Jesus Christ, whose precious blood was shed on Calvary for the forgiveness of our sins (Ephesians 2:8–10, John 1:12; Ephesians 1:7; 1 Peter 1:18–19).
+We believe that Salvation is the free gift of God brought to man by grace and received by personal faith in the Lord Jesus Christ, whose precious blood was shed on Calvary for the forgiveness of our sins (Ephesians 2:8–10, John 1:12; Ephesians 1:7; 1 Peter 1:18–19).

 We believe that it is the privilege of believers to rejoice in the assurance of their salvation through the testimony of God’s Word, which clearly forbids the use of Christian liberty as an occasion for the flesh (Romans 13:13-14; Galatians 5:13; Titus 2:11–15).

-God is sovereign in the bestowing of spiritual gifts.
-It is, however, the believer’s responsibility to attempt to develop their sovereignly given spiritual gift(s).
+We believe that God is sovereign in the bestowing of spiritual gifts.
+It is, however, the believer’s responsibility to cooperate with the Holy Spirit to develop their sovereignly given spiritual gift(s).
 We believe that the gifts of the Holy Spirit exist today and are intended for the glorification of God and the edification of the church.
 The Holy Spirit indwells each believer at conversion, placing of the believer into the Body of Christ.